moggieuk/Happy-Hare/README.md

 (no flags for safe re-install / upgrade)
 ```

+> [!WARNING]
-> **Warning** ERCF v1.1 users: the original encoder can be problematic.
+> ERCF v1.1 users: the original encoder can be problematic.
 A new backward compatible alternative is available in the ERCF v2.0 project and is strongly recommended.
 If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](doc/ercf_encoder_v11.md) - the better the encoder the better this software will work with ERCF design.

 <br>